 Traditional bicycling is not for everyone, particularly those dealing with serious physical conditions.

-A person who has had heart attacks, heart disease or stroke cannot ride a traditional bicycle because it risks putting too much stress on their heart.
-Similarly, people dealing with injuries who are told to stay active in order to recover often cannot turn to traditional bikes as the intensity risks further exacerbating the injury.
+A person who has had heart attacks, heart disease, or stroke cannot ride a traditional bicycle because it risks putting too much stress on their heart.
+Similarly, people dealing with injuries who are told to stay active in order to recover often cannot turn to traditional bikes as the intensity risks further exacerbate the injury.

 For the elderly dealing with additional conditions or are simply suffering from the effects of old age, riding a traditional bicycle can be dangerous and risk injury.